-This morning visit the breathtaking Monte Alban.
-Monte Alban is an archeological site only about 5 miles from Oaxaca's center that provides a glimpse into the rich history of the region.
+This morning visit the breathtaking Monte Alban, an archeological site only about 5 miles from Oaxaca's center that provides a glimpse into the rich history of the region.
 Explore the remains of this complex ancient city set on a 1600-meter-high mountain top, constructed 2500 years ago by village-dwelling Oaxacans.
-Travel on to the nearby Atzompa Pottery Village, where potters have been creating distinctive ceramics for centuries using traditional Oaxacan techniques.
-Lunch is provided at a restaurant near Atzompa.
+Travel on to visit the historic market of Zaachila, the colonial town of Cuilapan de Guerrero, where you will enjoy lunch, and the nearby Atzompa Pottery Village, where potters have been creating distinctive ceramics for centuries using traditional Oaxacan techniques.

 In the evening, relax at your hotel and dine on your own in Oaxaca.